yegor-baranov/Code-Academy-R/README.md

 8. Variance in Weather

-## Learn R: Quaartiles, Qunatiles, and Interquartile Range
+## Learn R: Quartiles, Qunatiles, and Interquartile Range

 Learn to use R or manually calculate the mean, median, and mode of real-world datasets.